 Zuora recommends entering a country and state entry for each state, with taxation as a "catch all" as the last entry searched for that state, either through sorting or as the last records.

 The Zuora Tax mapping process will search for a match only and will not try to identify the closest best match.
 The country, state, county, city, postal code, and tax region are matched between the entry in this file and the sold to contact address.

-If a match is not found, Zuora Billing will write <nomatch> in the Tax Jurisdiction field on the Invoice Details Export.
+If a match is not found, Zuora Billing will write <nomatch> in the Tax Jurisdiction field on the following exports:

 The following fields are used to match the fields in the Sold To Contact: